-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Evaluation Panel, as were the results of the stratified telephone survey.
-Further events in September will seek public opinions on the long list and evaluation criteria, to inform the shortlisting process.
-From October to March the Programme will be touring the Shropshire, Telford & Wrekin and mid-Wales area to continue promoting the Case the Change, explaining the Clinical Model and gaining insight into the potential impact of each shortlisted option.
-Feedback from this activity will inform the ongoing development and refinement of those options, and will also inform their subsequent evaluation.
-An additional workstream was created to assess the impact of the programme's proposals across a range of areas, encompassing the mandatory Equality Impact Assessment and also providing significant opportunity for channelling public feedback on the short list.
+Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report across a range of areas, encompassing the mandatory Equality Impact Assessment and also providing significant opportunity for channelling public feedback on the short list.
 The Assurance workstream has received reports from the Communications & Engagement workstream on its activities and their compliance with national guidance.
 Programme Board Update Report Board provided with recent progress and the Programme Board on 17/09/2014.
 Four public workshops held in August and a stratified telephone survey of 1,000 people was carried out to provide information for Evaluation Panel.
 Further public events were planned for September to focus on long list and evaluation criteria.
-Feedback from Board on deliberative events that there was a high level quality debate at these events and people had a 14/10/2014 Telford & Wrekin CCG The Future Fit Team Communications Team to be invited to attend the November 2014 Board meeting to demonstrate the action they were taking in relation to (proactive) media
+Feedback from Board on deliberative events that there was a high level quality debate at these events and people had a good understanding of the issues.
+From October to March plans to tour area to promote the case for change.
+Shortlisting period extended- this decision considers feedback from the recent public workshops in August.
+The Board was informed that practices had received posters relating to the Future Fit events for display in the practices, but they were delayed.
+14/10/2014 Telford & Wrekin CCG The Future Fit Team Communications Team to be invited to attend the November 2014 Board meeting to demonstrate the action they were taking in relation to (proactive) media handling.